xatapult/xtpxlib/xdocbook/readme.md

 # xtpxlib xdocbook

 The `xdocbook` part of the xtpxplib library contains code to work with and convert Docbook 5 (partial) into PDF.
-This was written to describe and document XML structures.
+This was written mainly to describe and document XML structures.

 Namespace used: `xmlns:xtlxdb="http://www.xtpxlib.nl/ns/xdocbook"`

+## DocBook support

+The DocBook is limited.
+See the `doc` directory for more i nformaion.
+This directory holds both the DocBook source XML file and the resulting PDF.

 ## XProc libraries